perladvent/perldotcom/content/article/the-2018-perl-developer-survey-results.md

 **26.9%** of respondents who consider moving from Perl earn less than $50k, **32.6%** earn between $50k to $80k, **22.4%** are in the $80k to $120k bracket and **17.8%** earn more than $120k .

-If you'd like to give some feedback on this year's survey and let us know what type of questions or information you'd like for next year, **please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSelP380-xOh5GIU3QXEi5P6Q2yp91oqAcYgqlnlq95eJS5guQ/viewform?usp=sf_link)**.
+If you'd like to give some feedback on this year's survey and let us know what type of questions or information you'd like for next year, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSelP380-xOh5GIU3QXEi5P6Q2yp91oqAcYgqlnlq95eJS5guQ/viewform?usp=sf_link).